 Note Depending on your existing SharePoint experience, the steps may be slightly different.
 For example, you may not see the option to select Admin Centers.

 Note Customers who have a Small Business subscription may not have access to the SharePoint Admin Center.
 Therefore, if a customer who has a Small Business subscription wants to postpone site deletion through March 31, 2018, they should contact Microsoft Support.

 - Beginning May 1, 2017, anonymous access for existing sites will no longer be available.
 If customers need more time to move their public website, they have a one-time postponement option for up to one year (March 31, 2018).
 Customers must select the postpone option by May 1, 2017.

 If you can't postpone the deletion of the SharePoint Online public websites, you won't see the MAKE WEBSITE ONLINE button available in the upper-right corner.

-Note In the URL path, replace <domainname> with your domain.
+Note In the URL path, replace <domainname> with your domain name.

 - On October 2, 2017, when Microsoft deletes the public site collection in SharePoint Online, customers will no longer have access to the content, images, pages, or any other files that reside on their public website.
-Before October 2, 2017, customers should make a backup copy of all their public website content, images, pages, and files, so they don’t lose them permanently.
+Before October 2, 2017, customers should make a backup copy of all their public website content, images, pages, and files, so that they don’t lose this content permanently.

 Note Microsoft previously cited September 1, 2017, as the date when public site collections in SharePoint Online would be deleted.
 However, this has been postponed to October 2, 2017, and communicated to customers accordingly.